Research

 Work in progress

 Mapping preferences derived from a choice experiment, with Léa Tardieu, Romain Crastes dit Sourd and Maia David.
-Working Paper
+Working Paper.
+Under review in Environmental and Resource Economics.

 Abstract